Autodesk/arnold-usd/docs/building.md

 - `BUILD_SCHEMAS`: Whether or not to build the schemas and their wrapper.
 - `BUILD_RENDER_DELEGATE`: Whether or not to build the hydra render delegate.
 - `BUILD_NDR_PLUGIN`: Whether or not to build the node registry plugin.
-- `BUILD_USD_WRITER`: Whether or not to build the arnold to usd writer tool.
 - `BUILD_PROCEDURAL`: Whether or not to build the arnold procedural.
 - `BUILD_TESTSUITE`: Whether or not to build the testsuite.
 - `BUILD_DOCS`: Whether or not to build the documentation.